pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       class hiearchy of superclasses leading to CLASSNAME is displayed.

-      This is a separate subcommand because it is tied specifically to displaying in a tree format.so that the --output-format global option is ignored.
+      This is a separate subcommand because it is tied specifically to displaying in a tree format.so that the --output-format general option is ignored.

     Options: